CarlosMendez1997Col/Evaluate-hydrological-and-meteorological-droughts-using-C-and-R/README.md

 The PDSI index, was modified following the original code, available at: [GitHub Repository](https://github.com/cszang/pdsi/blob/master/exec/scpdsi.cpp)
 ## Conflict of Interest.

-The authors declare that there is no conflict of interest in the publication of this map and that all authors have approved it for publication.
+The author declare that there is no conflict of interest in the publication of this data annd have approved it for publication.

 ## Contributing